Lucifer's Friend: Recent years

-Although John Lawton stated that the crew weren't interested in getting back to record or perform live again, in August 2014 he announced on his website that the original lineup would reunite to play some dates in 2015, including Sweden Rock Festival in June, after almost 40 years since their last gig together.
-They then released a new compilation album called Awakening, followed by four new tracks.
-Due to the demise of their original drummer Joachim "Addi" Rietenbach a few years ago, his position was now occupied by Stephan Eggert.
-Also, original keyboardist Peter Hecht refused to participate in the reunion.
-Due to this, guitarist Peter Hesslein played the keyboard parts on the new album, once again hiring Jogi Wichmann (who played on Sumo Grip) as the live keyboardist for the shows in 2015 and 2016.
+Although John Lawton stated that the band weren't interested in getting back to record or perform live again, in August 2014, he announced on his website that the original lineup would reunite to play some dates in 2015, including Sweden Rock Festival in June, after almost 40 years since their last show together.
+They released a new compilation album called Awakening, followed by four new tracks.
+The late Joachim "Addi" Rietenbach was replaced with Stephan Eggert.
+Original keyboardist Peter Hecht refused to participate in the reunion, so guitarist Peter Hesslein played the keyboard on the new album.
+Jogi Wichmann (who had played on Sumo Grip) was the live keyboardist for the shows in 2015 and 2016.

 Lucifer’s Friend released two further albums, Too Late To Hate in 2016 and Black Moon in 2019.
-Bassist Dieter Horns passed away in December 2020, followed by lead singer John Lawton passing away in June 2021, effectively ending the band.
+Bassist Dieter Horns died in December 2020, followed by John Lawton in June 2021, effectively ending the band.

 The Lucifer's Friend song "Ride in the Sky" is played in the Bulgarian film Love.net, starring Lawton, as a song by a fictional band called Tabloid.

 Legacy

-Tim Baker, lead singer of the doom metal band Cirith Ungol, cited Lucifer's Friend as an influence on Cirith Ungol's sound in an interview with Metal Forces, stating that "We really wanted to be like [Lucifer's Friend]".
+Tim Baker, lead singer of doom metal band Cirith Ungol, cited Lucifer's Friend as an influence on Cirith Ungol's sound in an interview with Metal Forces, stating that "We really wanted to be like [Lucifer's Friend]".